Kingston, Norfolk Island

-Kingston (Norf'k: Daun a'Taun) is the administrative centre of the Australian external territory of Norfolk Island.
+Kingston (Norf'k: Daun a'Taun) is the capital and main administrative centre of the Australian external territory of Norfolk Island.
 The Norfolk Island Regional Council is based in Kingston.
-The settlement is the second-oldest in Australia, founded a little over a month after Sydney.
-It is part of the Kingston and Arthur's Vale Historic Area World Heritage site.
+The settlement is the second-oldest in Australia, having been founded a little over a month after Sydney.
+It is part of the Kingston and Arthur's Vale Historic Area World Heritage Site.

 Geography

 Kingston is located on the east–west aligned Kingston Plain which rises from the coast to about 20 m above sea level in the foothills of the Kingston escarpment.
 The plain is 1.5 km long by about 500 m wide, with calcareous lime sands to the south along the coast and basaltic clays to the north along the foothills.
 The western end of the plain is marked by the 60 m high Flagstaff Hill.
 Watermill Creek traverses the plain after leaving Arthur's Vale to the north-west, and is joined by Town Creek and several minor tributaries to form the Kingston swamps before draining into Emily Bay.
 Most of the accessible beaches on the island are located along the Kingston foreshores.
 Southwards, Emily Bay and Slaughter Bay open into the Kingston lagoon and reefs and the broad expanse of Sydney Bay.
 Eastwards, Cemetery Bay opens directly into the South Pacific Ocean.